Handbook of Business Procedures

 - The Purchasing Office reviews the requisition.
 If additional bids are required, the purchasing buyer will notify the department.

-- If the purchasing buyer selects a vendor that was not originally chosen by the department, the purchasing buyer will notify the department.
+- If the purchasing buyer selects a supplier that was not originally chosen by the department, the purchasing buyer will notify the department.